xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

    Inhomogeneity: Two or more entry recipes apply a different process
                   to determine the variable's content.

-If a variable is determined homogeneously, then the part of the recipes that determines the variable can be overtaken into 'R(i)'.
-Otherwise, the value must be computed upon entry and stored in an auxiliary variable.
-The recipe 'R(i)' must then rely on the stored value in the auxiliary variable.
+If a variable 'v' is determined homogeneously, then the part of the recipes that determines it can be overtaken into 'R(i)'.
+Otherwise, the value must be computed upon entry and stored in an 'A(v)'.
+The recipe 'R(i)' must then rely on 'A(v)'.
 Let this process be defined as 'interference'.

 DEFINITION: Interference

-    The process of 'interference' develops a recipe 'R(i)' for a mouth state 'i' based on incoming recipes
+    The process of 'interference' develops a recipe 'R(i)' for a mouth state 'i' based on entry recipes

-                  IR = { R(i,k): k = 1...N }.
+                  ER = { R(i,k): k = 1...N }.

-    An incoming recipe 'R(i,k)' implements the concatenation of 'op(i)(R(k))' as it must have been computed before by accumulation.
+    An entry recipe 'R(i,k)' implements the concatenation of 'op(i)(R(k))' as it must have been computed before by accumulation.
+For each variable 'v' in 'RV(i)' it must hold:

-        * Procedure elements that are the same for all recipes in 'IR' *can* be overtaken into 'R(i)'.
+    (i)  If all recipes in ER produce 'v' by the same procedure 'v by R(i,k)', then this procedure *can* be overtaken into 'R(i)'.
+That is,

-        * Procedure elements producing different variable settings *must not* be overtaken.
-Their results need to be stored in auxiliary variables and 'R(i)' *must* refer to those.

-Interference requires that all incoming recipes are determined.
+               v in R(i) = v from R(i,k) for an arbitrary k

+    (ii) Else, the value of 'v' *must* be computed upon each entry and stored in an auxiliary variable.
+The recipe 'R(i)' for 'v' becomes

+               v in R(i) = A(v)

+         where 'A(v)' is assigned upon each individual entry from any state 'k' by

+              A(v) = v from R(i,k) for each k

+It is the else case in this interference procedure that induces the necessity of multi-entry states.
+Before interference can be performed, all entry recipes must be determined.
 As long as this is not the case, 'R(i)' cannot be determined.
-Further, no successor state's recipe can be determined through accumulation.
-In other words,  a mouth state blocks any propagation of recipes as long as not all incoming recipes are determined.
+In consequence, no successor state's recipe can be determined through accumulation.
+In other words,  a mouth state blocks any propagation of recipes as long as not all entry recipes are determined.

-In practical applications, it requires a very detailed and subtle investigation to determine spring states.
-The initial state is an example.
-As long as it is not a mouth state, then it may be a spring.
-If no such spring state exists, the procedure must overstep the deterministic propagation of recipes based on spring states, as shown in the subsequent section.
-The section after that, discusses solutions where the deterministic propagation fails.
+The next section treats the recursive propagation of recipes by accumulation.
+It is conceivable, however, that at the begin of analysis all mouth states are undetermined.
+Even the initial state may be an undetermined mouth state.
+In that case, there are no springs.
+In that case, a so called 'dead-lock analysis' needs to be performed.
+This is the subject of the next section but one.

 -------------------------------------------------------------------------------

-THE WALK ALONG LINEAR STATES
+RECIPE PROPAGATION BY ACCUMULATION

 The recipes for states are determined by a 'walk' along linear states.
 While linear states have only one entry, they may have transitions to more than one